 30. Artificial methods of dilating the eyes or affecting the natural action of the horse or otherwise influencing its action or behaviour by oxygenating the bloodstream or by the use of weights or artificially weighted shoes, or by electrical or chemical treatment of any kind at any time before or during exhibition are forbidden.

 Burns, cuts or other marks on the body of any exhibit in such places or positions as to indicate that prohibited methods have been used will be regarded as full and adequate grounds for exclusion of any exhibit from competition, at the discretion of the DC with veterinary advice.

 31. a) In halter classes horses may be fully or partly body-clipped, subject to eyelashes being left uncut, hair inside the ears left unshaved and tactile hair left intact around the nose, muzzle and the eyes.
 Horses not fulfilling these criteria will not be allowed to participate.
 “Balding” is not encouraged.

-b) No equipment intended to alter the natural appearance of the horse is permitted in the stables, including necksweats, neck collars, tailracks, hobbles or weights.
-Anyone using such equipment on the showground may be suspended by the DC for the period of the show.
+b) No equipment intended to alter the natural appearance of the horse is permitted in the stables, including but not limited to necksweats, neck collars, tailracks, hobbles or weights.
+Anyone using such equipment on the showground will be sanctioned according to Rules for Disciplinary Committees article 16.

 33. Excessive whipping, excessive stimulation by noise, excessive circling of the horse, intimidation, use of electric shock devices or infliction of pain by any means are forbidden in all parts of the showground or stable areas, at all times.